 If you’re interested in learning about other topical ingredients that help with rejuvenation processes make sure to check out our guide on the best vitamins for the skin that covers benefits and best practices.

-It’s recommended that you store products containing Matrixyl in a cool and dark place in a bid to prevent ingredient degradation.
+It’s recommended that you store products containing Matrixyl in a cool and dark place in order to prevent ingredient degradation.

-If you’re still not sold on matrixyl then check out rundown on organic and natural serums.
+If you’re not sold on Matrixyl then check out the rundown on organic and natural serums.

 While you can count on all three forms of Matrixyl to stimulate collagen and elastin production and provide long-lasting results, Matrixyl 3000 has the added benefit of preventing glycation damage, and Matrixyl Synthe’6 will smooth out deep crevices from the inside-out.
 With this in mind, it’s important to point out there isn’t actually one form of Matryxl that is necessarily better or worse than another.
 It really depends on the other ingredients in the skincare formula you’re looking into and if it makes sense for the concerns you’re looking to treat.